-R.S.
-47:818.22(A) allows suppliers and permissive suppliers that file a timely return and remit a timely payment to deduct an administrative discount of one and one-half percent of the tax due on gasoline fuels.
+Suppliers and permissive suppliers that file a timely return and remit a timely payment are allowed to deduct an administrative discount of one and one-half percent of the tax due on gasoline fuels.
 The deduction is only allowed if the supplier allows a deduction of one percent to a purchaser with a valid distributor or importer license.